-Independent Travel or Pay For A Guide?
+Should You Travel The Hai Van Pass Individually Or Pay For A Guide?

 Choosing to travel from Hue to Hoi An by motorbike is the first step.
 We would like to congratulate you on your excellent decision.

-- Last and certainly not least, a guide will clear any traffic in your path and warn others you are coming.
+- Another benefit to a guide is they will clear any traffic in your path and warn others you are coming when necessary.

 Having a guide made our ride completely stress free.
 Take a guess how much it cost us to hire a guide for this trip from Hue to Hoi An?
 We’ll tell you in the next section about hiring a motorbike.

 You can of course drive this route independently and many people will without any issues.
 But we would suggest that only experienced and confident motorbike riders go it alone.
-Prior experience driving in Vietnam is a must!
+Prior experience driving in Vietnam is a must.

-How & Where To Book A Motorbike Tour In Hue, Da Nang and Hoi An
+How To Book A Hai Van Pass Motorbike Tour

 But what about your backpacks?
 This is the beauty of booking with Motorvina!
 They will transport all of your luggage to your final destination.

-You can choose to simply hire a motorbike, hire a motorbike with a guide or hire a guide to ride pillion (on the back).
+You can choose to simply hire a motorbike with a guide or hire a guide to ride pillion (on the back).
 We hired a guide plus two motorbikes so we could each drive the route on our own motorbike.

-Pre-Trip Packing Essentials
+Hai Van Pass Packing Essentials

 Below is a list of things you need to consider taking with you.
 Remember you will be exposed on a motorbike for the full 8 hours between Hue and Hoi An (or vice versa).

 - Swimwear – If you plan to take a dip in either the sea at Lang Co Beach or at Elephant Springs, you’ll need a change of clothes or just wear it underneath your motorbiking gear.

-Best Time To Drive The Hai Van Pass / Weather and Climate
+Best Time To Drive The Hai Van Pass

 Vietnam is notoriously difficult to plan an itinerary due to the ever changing weather system.
 Always expect a variation of hot, humid, muggy, stifling and raining situations.

 The name alludes to the micro climate where it can be a beautiful day and all of a sudden you find yourself in a dense cloud of mist and rain at the summit.

 Now that we’ve covered all the preparation, let’s get down to what you can expect on your Hue to Hoi An motorbike tour across the ‘Top Gear’ Hai Van Pass.

-Hotel Pick Up In Hue
+1. Hotel Pick Up In Hue

-The fabulous day began at 9am when we had our backpacks picked up to be driven to Hoi An.
+The fabulous day began at 9:00am when we had our backpacks picked up to be driven to Hoi An.

-Our automatic motorbikes were dropped off with Dr. Phu – Kristen had a pink bike and Mark a white bike.
+Our automatic motorbikes were dropped off with Dr. Phu at our hotel in Hue.
+Kristen had a pink bike and Mark a white bike.
 We did the usual safety checks before hopping on.

 Admittedly, we were both a little nervous (just look at Kristen’s face).

 However, Phu was amazing from the word go, he made us feel at ease and relaxed immediately.

-Getting out of Hue was interesting!
+Getting out of Hue was interesting.

 We made a beeline for the quickest way to reach the rural countryside South East of the city.
 Inevitably, there were a few near misses.

 The worst thing you can do is dilly dally about.
-You need to be confident and once you begin a maneuver, make sure you complete it!
+You need to be confident and once you begin a maneuver, make sure you complete it.

 Sure, drive defensively, but that does not mean stop at a 4 way junction in the middle of the road.
-You’ll never get out!
+You’ll never get out.

 Before we could cut off into the countryside, we needed to fill up the tanks.
 Phu led us into a real gas station and handled the fueling up while we shared a laugh of relief at each other for getting through the traffic in Hue, as our hearts were beating much quicker.

-We say “real” gas station because you will pass several people buying gas on the side of the road.
+We say ‘real’ gas station because you will pass several people buying gas on the side of the road.
 You never know what is being sold in those “gas bottles” so just fill up at the actual gas stations.

 Full of fuel and newly found confidence, we followed Phu down some gorgeous narrow dirt roads cutting through waterlogged rice paddies.